-Darren Fisk, the Fund's Chairman and Chief Executive Officer, is also the founder and Chief Executive Officer of the Adviser and Forum Real Estate Group Inc. ("FREG").
+Darren Fisk, the Fund's Chairman and Chief Executive Officer, is also the founder and Chief Executive Officer of the Adviser and Forum Real Estate Group LLC ("FREG").
 Mr. Fisk is responsible for the overall strategy and direction of both firms.
 He has over 20 years of experience in real estate and finance, with nearly 10 years at Johnson Capital Group prior to founding FREG.
 Mr. Fisk is a graduate of the University of Colorado-Boulder, where he received a Bachelor of Science degree in finance in 1997.
-Mr. Fisk is a member of the Fund's Investment Committee.
 We believe Mr. Fisk's experience in the financial services and commercial real estate industries qualifies him to serve as a member of our Board.